SuperOfficeDocs/superoffice-docs/user-guide/en/request/next-in-queue.md

 3. In the **Internal status** list box, select **Open**.

-4. Check **Default**, so that all new requests (i.e. active requests) are assigned this status by default.
+4. Check **Default**, so that all new requests (active requests) are assigned this status by default.

 5. In the **Name** field, enter a descriptive name for the request status.
 For example "In queue".